What Time of Day Are Car Accidents Most Likely to Happen?

 • Darkness – 7,796 crashes (with lighting), 8,078 crashes (without lighting), 205 crashes (lighting unknown)

-Dusk and dawn had similar accident rates.
+Dusk and Dawn had similar accident rates.
 Accidents were only slightly more likely to occur during dusk, with a difference of 333 crashes:

-• Dawn – 1,001 crashes
+• Dawn – 1,001 crashesDawn – 1,001 crashes

 • Dusk – 1,334 crashes

+These statistics are remarkably consistent with data from the previous year.
+In 2013 and 2014, daylight crashes were precisely 3.1 times more likely than nighttime crashes.
+2013 also saw a similar gap of 479 accidents between dawn and dusk crashes, with accidents again more likely to occur during dusk than dawn.
 OHSO further breaks down the data into which hours of the day were most prone to crashes.
 The fewest number of accidents by a considerable margin, with a total of 565 crashes, occurred between the hours of 4:00 A.M. and 5:00 A.M.
-By comparison, 11 times more accidents – a total of 6,413 crashes – were reported between the hours of 5:00 P.M. and 6:00 P.M., when most Oklahomans are driving home from work.
+By comparison, 11 times more accidents – a total of 6,413 crashes – were reported between the hours of 5:00 P.M. and 6:00 P.M. when most Oklahomans are driving home from work.

 OK Drivers Are Most Likely to Crash on Fridays in October

-It isn’t just the time of day that impacts your likelihood of getting into an accident – it’s also the day of the week, and even the month of the year.
-OHSO found that in 2014, more accidents occurred during October (6,316) than any other month.
-At the other end of the spectrum, accidents were least likely to occur during the month of February, with a total of 5,265 crashes reported.
-Despite having only three more days than February in 2014, October still saw 1,051 more accidents.
+It isn’t just the time of day that impacts your likelihood of getting into an accident – it’s also the day of the week and even the month of the year.
+OHSO found that in 2014, more accidents occurred during October (6,316) than in any other month.
+At the other end of the spectrum, accidents were least likely to occur during February, with 5,265 crashes reported.
+Despite having only three more days than February, October still saw 1,051 more accidents.
+This may be partially attributable to the increased frequency of drunk driving accidents around Halloween, as well as other factors such as distracted driving during fall activities.
+This may be partially attributable to the increased frequency of drunk driving accidents around Halloween.
+According to the National Highway Traffic Safety Administration (NHTSA), on Halloween nights from 2009 to 2013, nearly 45% of all traffic-related deaths involved drunk driving.
+To put that figure into perspective, drunk driving fatalities (172 total) accounted for only 25.7% of overall drunk driving fatalities in Oklahoma in 2014 (669 total).
+The other months ranked in the following order, from most to fewest accidents:

 2. December – 5,994 crashes